djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     - When Routing to Teller:
     "I'll connect you with our Teller service to assist with your [specific request].
 One moment please..."
     - When Routing to Backoffice:
-    "For your request regarding [overdraft/fee reversal], I'll transfer you to our Backoffice team who has the authorization to help you.
+    "For your request regarding [overdraft/fee reversal], I'll transfer you to our Backoffice team, who has the authorization to help you.
 One moment please..."
     - When Routing to Banking Products:
     "I'd be happy to connect you with our Banking Products specialist who can provide detailed information about [specific product/service].
 One moment please..."
     - When Intent is Unclear: